roseengineering/igeswrite/README.md

     - w, l, h is the width, length and height of the plane in 3D
 ```

-For example to create a PCB board try:
+The following code for example will create a PCB board:

 ```